 NEWS FROM ASCM

-As part of the new program, which begins January 1, 2021, the APICS Albuquerque Chapter will be transitioning to an ASCM Forum.
-As an ASCM Forum, we are creating a supportive local community for supply chain professionals to connect with friends, peers and mentors; learn new skills; and create a better world through supply chain across the span of their careers.
+As an ASCM Forum, we are creating a supportive local community for supply chain professionals, to connect with friends, peers and mentors; learn new skills; and create a better world through supply chain across the span of their careers.
 Should you have training or CPIM, CSCP, and CLTD certification needs, we will work with you and our ASCM Chapter partners or ASCM directly to fulfill your needs.

 Virtual Professional Development Meeting